mikemartin/coatesgroup/content/collections/products/outdoor-digital-menu-board.md

       -
         id: ll4om2j3
         title: 'Proven at Scale'
-        text: 'Our outdoor signage displays scale with your business and have been proven across thousands of restaurant locations around the world.'
+        text: 'Our outdoor signage displays scale with your brand and have been proven across thousands of restaurant locations around the world.'
         icon: products_proven_at_scale
       -
         id: ll4om391
         title: 'Dynamic Messaging'
-        text: 'When powered by our Switchboard™️ CMS, menu content and promotional messaging become dynamic, evolving when and how you need them to.'
+        text: 'When powered by our SwitchboardTM CMS, menu content and promotional messaging become dynamic, evolving when and how you need them to.'
         icon: products_dynamic_messaging
       -
         id: ll4om45u
+        title: 'Immersive Ordering'
+        text: 'Enabled by SwitchboardTM our menu board solution features a customer order display, suggestive selling, and personalised content.'
+        icon: products_immersive_ordering
+      -
+        id: ll4om4qs
         title: 'Customer Experience'
         text: 'Our outdoor digital displays offer the ability to communicate directly and dynamically in the drive thru to enhance the customer experience.'
         icon: products_customer_experience
       -
-        id: ll4om4qs
+        id: llkbui7t
         title: 'Drives ROI'
-        text: 'Our menu display software and leading hardware drive ROI through increased average check sizes, speed of service, guest counts, and order accuracy.'
+        text: 'Our menu display software and leading hardware drive ROI through increased average check sizes, speed of service, visitor count and order accuracy.'
         icon: products_drives_roi
     color:
       label: White